|

 Select now again your preferred sound database.

-The "user-defined" instrument will always keep the sound you
+The "user-defined" instrument will always keep the

-selected, since the other instruments will use the sounds from the
+selected, since the other instruments will use the

 current sound database.